mohammedali-anis/Website-Elkenroth/README.md

 The project was established and presented as a compulsory course at Siegen University and was supervised by [AR Dr.-Ing.
 Andreas Hoffmann](https://www.bs.informatik.uni-siegen.de/mitarbeiter/hoffmann/index_html).

-The project aims to create a website for the [Elkenroth](https://de.wikipedia.org/wiki/Elkenroth) town in Germany, the website is also an Content Management System with Dashboard where the the adminstartor, editors and user can manage the content of the website.
+The project aims to create a website for the [Elkenroth](https://de.wikipedia.org/wiki/Elkenroth) town in Germany, the website is also a Content Management System with Dashboard where the the adminstartor, editors and user can manage the content of the website.

   - Add and manage Users
   - Edit and delete Blogs